ettolrach/open-lilybot/README.md

 # Open Lilybot

 A Discord bot that renders Lilypond code using Node.js.
+This is not meant as a complete replacement for a Lilypond installation, but instead a tool to be used when a snippet of music is to be shared.

 ## Requirements